 Asset management fees are charged based on a percentage of assets under management.
 Financial planning services are charged a fixed or hourly rate.

 Omnistar works with both non-high-net-worth and high-net-worth individuals, as well as retirement plans and charitable organizations.

 Certifications earned by team members include certified financial planner (CFP), chartered financial consultant (ChFC), chartered life underwriter (CLU) and certified public accountant (CPA).

 Omnistar Financial Group Background

 Omnistar was founded in 2006.
-The principal owner is Philip L. Clark, who also serves as President of the firm.
+The principal owner is Philip L. Clark.

 Services offered at Omnistar include wealth management, financial planning and pension consulting.

 Omnistar Financial Group Investment Strategy

 Omnistar invests client assets in individual stocks.
 It may also advise clients to invest in mutual funds and exchange traded funds (ETFs).